 Endangered Species Act (ESA): Section 7(a)(2) of the ESA of 1973, as amended (16 U.S.C. § 1531 et seq.), requires Federal agencies to consult with either the U.S. Fish and Wildlife Service (USFWS) or the National Marine Fisheries Service (NMFS) to ensure actions authorized, funded, or undertaken by the agency are not likely to jeopardize the continued existence of any Federally-listed species or result in the adverse modification of designated critical habitat.
-As the Federal lead agency for this project, USACE has conducted a review of the California Natural Diversity Data Base, digital maps prepared by USFWS and NMFS depicting critical habitat, and other information provided by the applicant to determine the presence or absence of such species and critical habitat in the project area.
-Based on this review, USACE has made a preliminary determination that the following Federally-listed species and designated critical habitat are present at the project location or in its vicinity and may be affected by project implementation.
-The salt-marsh harvest mouse (Reithrodontomys raviventris), Ridgway's rail (formerly known as the California clapper rail) (Rallus obsoletus obsoletus), California least tern (Sternula antillarum browni), and western snowy plover (Charadrius nivosus nivosus) are all known to occur in salt ponds and tidal marsh areas within a mile of the project area.
-Designated critical habitat for the western snowy plover is also present in Eden Landing Ecological Reserve bordering the south side of the project area.
-To address project related impacts to these species and designated critical habitat, USACE has initiated formal consultation with USFWS, pursuant to ESA Section 7(a).
-Any required consultation must be concluded prior to the issuance of a Department of the Army Permit for the project.
+As the Federal lead agency for this project, USACE has conducted a review of the California Natural Diversity Data Base, digital maps prepared by USFWS and NMFS depicting critical habitat, and other information provided by the applicant to determine the presence or absence of such species and critical habitat in the project Based on this review, USACE has made a area. preliminary determination that Federally-listed species and designated critical habitat are not present at the project location or in its vicinity and that consultation will not be required.
+USACE will render a final determination on the need for consultation at the close of the comment period, taking into account any comments provided by USFWS and/or NMFS.